Melted Christmas Candy Ornaments

 - Eat them

 New to Cheap Recipe Blog?
-Be sure to like my Facebook page to stay up-to-date on the latest recipe posts.
+I am so happy you’re here!
+Be sure to follow me on Instagram to stay up-to-date on the latest recipe posts and other fun DIY projects that don’t cost a lot of money.

 Have fun experimenting with different colors and shapes.
 This recipe is foolproof!